The collective wisdom of our community of Longevity Explorers.

 Getting In and Out of Cars: Gadgets that Help

 Our explorers have been trying out various gadgets that let them get in and out of cars more easily.
 We have explored a swivel car seat and a sort of extra "car handle for the elderly", known as either a Car Cane or a Handybar.

 Our explorer circles of older adults evaluated a range of jar openers, and found big differences between them.
 If you need a jar opener to help open jars for whatever reason, this synthesis will tell you which ones our Longevity Explorers liked and why they liked them.

-Explorers created this summary of pros and cons of different retirement housing types, using San Francisco Bay Area examples to illustrate the comparison process.
+Retirement Living expert John Milford has created this talk and comparison matrix of pros and cons of different retirement living alternatives, using San Francisco Bay Area examples to illustrate the comparison process.
 Details include entry fee sizes, ongoing financial obligations, application requirements, and which entities oversee the different housing types.

 Our Explorer circles of older adults wanted a walking cane with a light that would help make getting out at night safer.
 The Explorers found some promising lighted canes online, purchased a few that looked especially good, tried them out, and decided on one which was "the best".